trusted-programming/cfmt/README.md

 which needs to be implemented in user's code.
 The value of the first argument `fd`, 1 stands for `stdout`, 2 stands for `stderr`.

-`cfmt` provides the following macros:
+`hifmt` provides the following macros:
 ```rust
 // print to stdout, converted into dprintf(1, format, ...)
 cprint!(format: &'static str, ...);